Seamind’s products sit on top of one shared data model. Understand these concepts once and they carry across the whole platform.

 Organization

-Your organization is the top-level container for everything in SeaMind — ships, crew, courses, and assignments.
-It’s created when your company onboards.
+Your organization is the top-level container for everything in Seamind — ships, people, training, and records.
+It’s created when your company onboards, and all access is scoped to it.

 Ships

 Ships represent the vessels in your fleet.
-Each ship has:
+Each ship carries identifying details:

-- An IMO number — a unique 7-digit identifier assigned by the International Maritime Organization
+- An IMO number — the unique 7-digit identifier assigned by the International Maritime Organization

-Ships are used across products — in Learn for training assignments, in Assist for vessel-specific technical knowledge, in Guard for compliance posture.
+Ships are used across products — in Learn for training assignments, and in Crew for assignment history.

-Crew members are the people in your organization.
-They are not created manually in SeaMind — they sync automatically from your identity provider (Okta, Azure AD, Google Workspace) through SSO and directory sync.
+The people in your organization are not created manually in Seamind — they sync automatically from your identity provider (Okta, Microsoft Entra ID, Google Workspace) through SSO and directory sync.

 Organization